ChrstphrHll/npc_gen/students/Valia Esyae.md

 ---
 ### Description
 - 4th year Elf Monk in Alderden
-- straight auburn hair that's parted to the left, Hazel eyes, and Tan skin
+- long curly auburn hair that's well kept, Hazel eyes, and Tan skin
 - Is Captivating and Unsentimental, and has Lead by example as their ideal

 ### Organizations